EfthimiosVlahos/Student-Performance-End-to-End-ML-Project/README.md

     * Imported and prepared data from various sources to be used for project, ensuring that it is in a format suitable for analysis and modeling.

 2. Data Transformation :
-    * In this phase a ColumnTransformer Pipeline was created.
+    * ColumnTransformer Pipeline was created.
     * For Numeric Variables first SimpleImputer is applied with strategy median , then Standard Scaling is performed on numeric data.
     * For Categorical Variables SimpleImputer is applied with most frequent strategy, then ordinal encoding performed , after this data is scaled with Standard Scaler.
-    * This preprocessor is saved as pickle file.
+    * Preprocessor is saved as pickle file.

 3. Model Training :
-    * In this phase base varios models are tested .
-The model that performed the best, with respect to R^2 score, was the Ridge regressor.
+    * Various models are tested .
+The model that performed the best on the test set, with respect to R^2 score, was the Ridge regressor.

 4. Flask App creation :
     * Created Prediction pipeline using Flask Web App to predict math scores.